5 Best Practices for Employee Recognition Programmes

 3. Ask your employees for input

 This feedback can be collected through surveys, focus groups, or one-on-one interviews, ensuring a diverse range of perspectives.
-Regularly reviewing and acting on this feedback shows your employees that their opinions are valued and that your organisation is committed to creating a recognition program that truly meets their needs and preferences.
+Regularly reviewing and acting on this feedback shows your employees that their opinions are valued and that your organisation is committed to creating a recognition programme that truly meets their needs and preferences.

 Employee input in action

-AAA—The Auto Club Group (ACG) had a long-standing employee recognition program, but it needed a refresh.
+AAA—The Auto Club Group (ACG) had a long-standing employee recognition programme, but it needed a refresh.
 “We’ve been doing recognition for over 40 years.
 We’ve seen tremendous growth.
 Our world has changed, our population has changed, our products and services have changed,” explains ACG’s AVP of HR Optimization.

-ACG’s recognition team knew the first step they needed to take in reinventing and launching a new recognition program was gathering employee feedback.
+ACG’s recognition team knew the first step they needed to take in reinventing and launching a new recognition programme was gathering employee feedback.
 Through surveys, the recognition team discovered two main concerns: inclusivity and accessibility for ACG’s 9,000 online and offline employee workforce.

 These improvements in recognition inclusivity and accessibility, based on employee feedback, resulted in 97% of employees receiving recognition, and helped ACG receive Top Workplace awards 4 years in a row.